Sufferal/CS-labs/README.md

 While mono-alphabetic ciphers are straightforward to implement, they are not secure for protecting sensitive information because they are vulnerable to simple cryptanalysis methods.

+## Polyalphabetic Cipher (#3)
+A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets .
+The Vigenère cipher is probably the best-known example of a polyalphabetic cipher, though it is a simplified special case.
+The Enigma machine is more complex but is still fundamentally a polyalphabetic substitution cipher.